MUHLENBERG COLLEGE ELECTRONIC COMMUNICATIONS AND INFORMATION TECHNOLOGY ACCESS POLICY

 - College policy prohibits acts that are wasteful of System resources.
-Examples include, but are not limited to: sending or forwarding chain letters; sending mass electronic mailings not directly pertinent to College business; creating unnecessary multiple jobs or processes; excessive uploading or downloading of large files, or, creating unnecessary output or printed material.
+Examples include, but are not limited to: sending or forwarding chain letters; sending mass electronic mailings not directly pertinent to College business; creating unnecessary multiple jobs or processes; or creating unnecessary output or printed material.

 - The College System may not be used for personal financial gain, inappropriate or illegal activity of any kind.
-Users may not download to, install upon, create links to, or otherwise place on the System any data or program, which consists of any advertisements for commercial enterprises, without prior approval.
+Users may not download to, install upon, create links to, or otherwise place on the System any data or program, which consists of any advertisements for commercial enterprises, without prior approval from OIT.

-- The campus electronic mail system exists primarily to facilitate business communications between individuals and specific groups.
+- The campus email system exists primarily to facilitate business communications between individuals and specific groups.
 To the extent that there is excessive use of "Everyone Group" messages (or similar mass mailings) to numbers of individuals who, given a choice, would choose not to receive them, the effectiveness of the System is compromised.
-Such messages must be restricted to campus emergencies and urgent operational messages, notification of campus meetings and events, and notification of College-sponsored events or other events off-campus, which relate to the College's educational goals.
-Messages such as notice of lost and found articles, promotion of political causes, and listing of personal sale items should not be sent via the campus e-mail system.
-The ‘Berg Bulletin and the campus MESSAGE BOARD are appropriate vehicles for lost and found and for sale items.
+Such messages must be restricted to campus emergencies and urgent operational messages, notification of campus meetings and events, and notification of College-sponsored events or other events off- campus, which relate to the College's educational goals.
+Messages such as notice of lost and found articles, promotion of political causes, and listing of personal sale items should not be sent via the campus email system.
+The ‘Berg Bulletin is the appropriate vehicle for lost and found and for sale items.

 The College maintains the right to monitor network use and discipline users, including faculty, staff members, managers and students, in accordance with established College policies.

-Note on Muhlenberg web pages (7/00): Under normal circumstances, links to commercial web sites that advertise and/or promote retail products are generally not allowed.
+Note on Muhlenberg web pages: Under normal circumstances, links to commercial web sites that advertise and/or promote retail products are generally not allowed.

 The College follows all laws regarding music and other downloading issues.
-Any organization that is officially recognized by the Dean of Students’ Office is eligible for its own GroupWise distribution list, effective spring 2002.
+Any organization that is officially recognized by the Dean of Students’ Office is eligible for its own distribution list.
 Mass emails can only be sent with prior approval of the appropriate Dean or Vice President.
-OIT is available for problems and issues arising with the technology, and is available to train officers to start up and maintain the list serve, but the sole responsibility for maintenance and updating information rests with the individual organizations and its officers.
+OIT is available for problems and issues arising with the technology, and is available to train officers to start up and maintain the listserv, but the sole responsibility for maintenance and updating information rests with the individual organizations and its officers.